 Deathwing the Destroyer, the ruler of the Black Dragonflight.
 Deathwing, formerly known as Neltharion the Earth Warder, is one of the most ancient villains in Azeroth's history and one of the most monstrous.
 Deathwing possesses genocidal hatred directed towards anything that isn't a black dragon and has tried many times to exterminate all else that lives.
 Deathwing tricked his fellow dragonflights into binding their powers to a relic known as the Demon Soul and proceeded to depower his fellow Dragon Aspect and drove the blue dragonflight into practical extinction, gloating all the while.
 He raped his former consorts and due to his gaining a unique body of molten fire, only one survived, hideously scarred.
 He was responsible for the capture and forced breeding of Alexstraza, letting her beloved children die and all the while planning to steal her eggs and corrupt them.
 Deathwing unleashes the fullest measure of his evil in Cataclysm when he initiates events that cause countless deaths and occasionally attacks areas by burning any living thing he finds.
 Not even his own 'superior' Dragonflight is exempt from his plans, as he is hinted at creating the Twilight Dragonflight to replace the remnants of his own.

-Zanza from Xenoblade takes Jerkass Gods to the extreme.
+Zanza takes Jerkass Gods to the extreme.
 Originally a Mad Scientist named Klaus, Zanza became obsessed with creating his own world and becoming a God.
 When he succeeded, Zanza became the creator of Monado with a catch: it turns out Zanza, thought to be a benevolent Big Good is actually a sociopathic Manipulative Bastard and the Big Bad was a Well-Intentioned Extremist trying to stop him.
 Zanza kills him before revealing his intent: to destroy the world, devouring and destroying every living soul within it, so he can start it anew and preserve his godhood.
 Zanza is driven by ego and a complete lack of feeling, especially given his counterpart Mayneth is fully capable of understanding and protecting people.

-Miang of Xenogears is eventually revealed to be the game's true Big Bad.
+Xenogears: Miang Hawwa is eventually revealed to be the game's true Big Bad.
 Initially Ramsus's wallflower assistant, Miang turns out to be an ancient being with one goal: to prepare humanity for harvest by Deus.
 The 'Eve' of the world, its first woman, Miang has helped to manipulate human history by running an Ancient Conspiracy, causing countless wars and conflicts with countless deaths.
 Miang demonstrates nothing less than cruel satisfaction at her manipulations, rubbing it in her lover Ramsus's face how he was a failed prototype of Ramsus's rival Fei to break his already fragile mind.
 Miang awakens Deus and causes the genocide of almost all humanity, in addition to having made it her personal mission to destroy the happiness of lover Fei and Elly's past incarnations every time they reincarnate.
 Only Miang demonstrates such sadistic cruelty in her job in Xenogears.

-Nohman Ridley, the leader of the extremist Martian faction called BAHRAM.
+Nohman Ridley is the leader of the extremist Martian faction BAHRAM.
 He causes countless destruction in the name of freeing Mars and has no qualm about sending his minions to death in order to achieve his goals.
-Then, it is later revealed that not only does Nohman not care about Mars' independence at all but also wants to wipe out the entire solar system with the Aumaan.
+Then, it is later revealed that not only does Nohman not care about Mars's independence at all but also wants to wipe out the entire solar system with the Aumaan.
 Even if one takes madness induced by the Metatron into account, it's clear that Ridley is a power-hungry madman who will stop at nothing to achieve his ambition, as shown when he sent Dingo and his teammates on a suicide mission just so he can eliminate competition for the leadership in BAHRAM.
 This particular incident happened before Anubis and Jehuty were made.